deadprogram/ghost-castle/README.md

 <img src="./images/ghost.png" alt="ghost screenshot" width="480"/>

-Simple survival type platformer written using TinyGo with the [TinyRogue game engine](https://github.com/deadprogram/tinyrogue) on [Firefly Zero](https://fireflyzero.com/).

-This repo shows how to make a complete game.

-<img src="./images/ghost-combat.png" alt="ghost combat screenshot" width="480"/>

 Sir Scaredy has made a wrong turn and ended up in Ghost Castle.
 There is no escape now!
 They will have to fight to survive ever increasing numbers of ghosts appearing.

+<img src="./images/ghost-combat.png" alt="ghost combat screenshot" width="480"/>

+This is a simple [roguelike game](https://en.wikipedia.org/wiki/Roguelike) written using [TinyGo](https://tinygo.org/) with the [TinyRogue framework](https://github.com/deadprogram/tinyrogue) for [Firefly Zero](https://fireflyzero.com/).

+This repo shows how to make a complete game.

 ## Building